fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 const diary = diaryService.findById(Number(req.params.id));
 ```

-We certainly would like to have certainty that the object in a post request is of the right type so let us define a function <i>toNewDiaryEntry</i> that receives the request body as a parameter and returns a properly typed <i>NewDiaryEntry</i> object.
+We certainly would like to have certainty that the object in a post request is of the right type, so let us define a function <i>toNewDiaryEntry</i> that receives the request body as a parameter and returns a properly-typed <i>NewDiaryEntry</i> object.
 The function shall be defined in the file <i>utils.ts</i>.

-The route definition uses the function as follows
+The route definition uses the function as follows:

 ```js
 import toNewDiaryEntry from '../utils'; // highlight-line